PS General Slocum: Service history

 General Slocum was named for Civil War General and New York Congressman Henry Warner Slocum.
 She was owned by the Knickerbocker Steamboat Company.
 She operated in the New York City area as an excursion steamer for the next 13 years under the same ownership.

 General Slocum experienced a series of mishaps following her launch in 1891.
 Four months after her launching, she ran aground off Rockaway.
-Tugboats had to be used to pull her free.
+Tugboats had to pull her free.

 A number of incidents occurred during 1894.
-On July 29, while returning from Rockaway with about 4,700 passengers, General Slocum struck a sandbar with enough force that her electrical generator went out.
+On July 29, while returning from Rockaway with about 4,700 passengers, General Slocum struck a sandbar with enough force to knock out her electrical generator.
 The next month, General Slocum ran aground off Coney Island during a storm.
-During this grounding, the passengers had to be transferred to another ship.
-In September 1894, General Slocum collided with the tug R. T. Sayre in the East River, with General Slocum sustaining substantial damage to her steering.
+Passengers had to be transferred to another ship.
+In September 1894, General Slocum collided with the tug R. T. Sayre in the East River, causing substantial damage to General Slocum's steering.

-In July 1898, another collision occurred when General Slocum collided with Amelia near Battery Park.
+In July 1898, General Slocum collided with the Amelia near Battery Park.
 On August 17, 1901, while carrying what was described as 900 intoxicated anarchists from Paterson, New Jersey, some of the passengers started a riot on board and tried to take control of the vessel.
 The crew fought back and kept control of the ship.
-The captain docked the ship at the police pier, and 17 men were taken into custody by the police.
+The captain docked the ship at the police pier, and police took 17 men into custody.

 In June 1902, General Slocum ran aground with 400 passengers aboard.
-With the vessel unable to be freed, the passengers had to camp out overnight while the ship remained stuck.
+Passengers had to camp out overnight while the ship remained stuck.

 1904 disaster

 General Slocum worked as a passenger ship, taking people on excursions around New York City.
 On Wednesday, June 15, 1904, the ship had been chartered for $350 by St. Mark's Evangelical Lutheran Church in the Little Germany district of Manhattan.
-This was an annual rite for the group, which had made the trip for 17 consecutive years, a period when German settlers moved from Little Germany to the Upper East and West sides.
+This was an annual rite for the group, which had made the trip for 17 consecutive years.
 Nearly 1,400 passengers, mostly women and children, boarded General Slocum, which was to sail up the East River and then eastward across the Long Island Sound to Locust Grove, a picnic site in Eatons Neck, Long Island.
 The official post-disaster report stated there were 1,358 passengers and 30 officers and crew; fewer than 150 of the passengers were estimated to be adult males over 21.
 Of those on board, there were 957 deaths and 180 injuries.
 Less than twenty minutes elapsed between the start of the fire and the collapse of the hurricane deck.